webcomponents/webcomponents.org/DESIGN.md

 Design systems and other groups of components benefit from first-class support in the catalog.
 Users may want to search for collections of components rather than individual components.

-Collections don't neccesaarily correspond to packages.
+Collections don't necessarily correspond to packages.
 Many design systems publish each component as a separate npm package.

-We would like a way for element authors to define their own collections controll exactly what elements are included.
+We would like a way for element authors to define their own collections control exactly what elements are included.
 For this it would be ideal to have a centralized definition of a collection.
 Even though a collection is not published to npm, a collection definition could be published to a well-known URL, such as a file stored in GitHub.
 A custom element manifest can then include references to collection definitions so that while indexing element we can discover and index collections.

 ### Schema

-The catalog server has two schemas in play: A GraphQL schema and an implcit Firestore schema (implicit, since Firestore is schemaless).
+The catalog server has two schemas in play: A GraphQL schema and an implicit Firestore schema (implicit, since Firestore is schemaless).
 We will try to keep these as close as possible.
 Some places where schemas differ:
 * IDs: Firestore documents have immutable IDs that must be unique within their subcollection.
 This makes immutable package data like package name, or the version string for a specific version, well-suited to be document IDs.
 They will name to GraphQL fields like name or version.
 * Collections: Firestore has both array-valued fields and subcollections.
-In GraphQL these are both described by a array-valued field, so Firestore subcollections will be mapped to GraphQL array fields.
+In GraphQL these are both described by an array-valued field, so Firestore subcollections will be mapped to GraphQL array fields.
 * Dates vs Timestamps: Firestore has a Timestamp data type that will be converted to JS dates for GraphQL
 * Maps: Firestore supports map-valued fields.
 GraphQL only supports list values, so we must convert maps to lists of key/value pairs.
 * Denormalized fields in Firestore documents may or may not be present in the GraphQL schema.